ggreer/the_silver_searcher/doc/ag.1.md

   line utilities, "--" is used to signify that the remaining arguments should not be treated as options.)

+## ABOUT

+ag was originally created by Geoff Greer.
+More information (and the latest release) can be found at http://geoff.greer.fm/ag

 ## SEE ALSO

 grep(1)